 At the same time, this monopolized process also prohibited major successes of songs and authors outside this circle; African-American singers, authentic cowboy or folklore singers were hardly ever successful in mainstream markets (in the genres of popular music and light classics; jazz, however, was a very different thing.)

-The long and tedious process that ultimately changed American music and American society in the 1950s is the subject of this book (even as the author states that this topic has been treated successfully before and that he could not offer any new insights.)
-But as Hajduk in great detail and by many illustrations demonstrates, then (popular) music slowly was beginning to be associated with social changes, social progress and even rebellious attitudes; an impossibility during the war years.
+The long and tedious process that ultimately changed American music and American society in the 1950s is another subject of this book (even as the author states that this topic has been treated successfully before and that he could not offer any new insights.)
+But as Hajduk in great detail and through many illustrations demonstrates, then (popular) music slowly was beginning to be associated with social change, social progress and even rebellious attitudes; an impossibility during the war years.

 This change would later be identified as the core of a “rock and roll culture.”
 It would contain “a coherent set of values related to concepts of youth, authenticity, sexual liberation, and social equality that emerged by the end of the 1950s.”